vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from your own Exchange Server.md

 ### Prerequisites

-1. You must have an Office 365 tenant with Exchange Online licenses
+1. You must have a Microsoft 365 tenant with Exchange Online licenses
 2. You must have access to your email domain DNS zone
 3. You need a full installation of Exchange Server in your environment (can be licensed for free with appropriate 365 plan) with a valid